marzdrel/diffickens/about.md

 Well, there is nothing here yet.

-If you wan't to contact me for some reason, please don't.
+If you want to contact me for some reason, please don't.